spryker/spryker-docs/docs/about/all/about-the-docs/contribute-to-the-docs/merge-docs-pull-requests.md

 ## Fix CI

-The CI ensures no bugs or broken links are deploy to the production website.
+The CI ensures no bugs or broken links are deployed to the production website.
 Before you merge a PR, you must wait for all the CI checks to finish.
 If a check is failed, you must fix the error.
 You can merge a PR when the following checks are successful:

 | CI CHECK | DESCRIPTION |
 | Enforce PR labels / enforce-label | Checks for required labels.
 To learn about the required labels, see [Add labels](#add-labels). |